Pam-Devil/obsidian-vodka/README.md

 - The allocator owns the memory and the allocator is the one responsible for releasing the memory if necessary.

-The ideia is that you would only ever call free(ptr) for allocators, which reduces drastically the number of possible memory leaks by just as many allocators you have.
+The idea is that memory is freed at the allocator level rather than individually for every object allocated from it.
+This drastically reduces the number of individual allocations that need to be tracked and explicitly freed.

 It also means that you can reutilize the same allocator, just passing it to a different strategy and overwriting the memory there.